Into the Wild – Camping at Bu Gia Map National Park

 - Energy drink for trekking, alongside water you can order from the tour guide.

 - Tent if you don’t want to hire from the jungle managers.

 - Cooking tools: A pot, the tour guide may cook for you a special soup made from plants in the jungle.
 Chopsticks, folks if you don’t want to use your hands picking foods.

 Bu Gia Map National Park is about 240km away from Ho Chi Minh City.
 Hence, it will be ideal if you can go early in the morning, the weather is better for a long way.
 Our team started at 6 a.m. and tried to meet the tour guide at 1 p.m.
 Unfortunately, we lost about 50km so it was late when we arrived, and were more tired.
 “Can you imagine a bad road with red dirt and a lot of potholes?”, it was how I found the wrong road.

 – Must remember preliminary the route before the trip.

 – Ask frequently and differently the locals on the way as they may guide you in different directions.

 Here is the route that you can go to Bu Gia Map National Park from Ho Chi Minh City by motorbike, or car:

-From Ho Chi Minh City, you can follow highway 13 to Binh Duong City.
-At So Sao intersection near Dai Nam, turn right to Phu Giao.
+From Ho Chi Minh City, you can follow Highway 13 to Binh Duong City.
+At the So Sao intersection near Dai Nam, turn right to Phu Giao.
 Heading forward to a roundabout, then turn left to the way with a sign leading to Binh Phuoc.
-Going straight to Phuoc Long town, you can ask the locals for the way to Bu Gia Map town or Dak O. Then, you will go 25km from Dak O to the central of Bu Gia Map.
+Going straight to Phuoc Long town, you can ask the locals for the way to Bu Gia Map town or Dak O. Then, you will go 25km from Dak O to the central Bu Gia Map.

 The Secret Waterfall